josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 ### Task 1: Download and stage data to be processed

-1. Sign into the Lab VM (DSVM) and open a web browser.
+1. Sign into the Lab VM (DSVM) and open a web browser

-2. Download the AdventureWorks sample data from <http://bit.ly/2zi4Sqa>.
+1. Download the AdventureWorks sample data from <http://bit.ly/2zi4Sqa>

-3. Extract it to a new folder called **C:\\Data**.
+1. Extract it to a new folder called **C:\\Data**

 ### Task 2: Install and configure Azure Data Factory Integration Runtime on the Lab VM